FOUR FATAL MISTAKES When Selling Your Business

 There are legal, financial, marketing and other vital considerations that must be addressed in the selling process.
 Many decisions in the selling process should not be made without the advice of the right professionals.
 The wrong professional can lead you to make bad decisions.
 Let us help you put together the right team.
 Put over three decades of expertise in business law matters to work for you.

-It's best to leave selling your business in the hands of a professional like Ronald J. Axelrod & Associates in Rochester, NY. who specializes in helping business owners with selling or purchasing businesses.
-Call Ron at (585) 203-1020 to set up an appointment.
+If you are thinking about selling your business, let our business law professionals at Ronald J. Axelrod & Associates in Rochester, NY, assist you throughout the entire process.
+We specialize in helping small business owners sell or purchase businesses.
+Call us at (585) 203-1020 to set up an appointment.